jmedina21/jmedina21/README.md

 # Pablo Medina - Software Engineer

 Welcome to my GitHub profile!
 I'm Pablo Medina, a passionate Software Engineer based in New York.
-I have a unique background, having transitioned from a career in medicine to software engineering.
+Coming from a diverse background, having transitioned from a career in medicine to software engineering.
 I'm excited to share my journey, experiences, and code with the GitHub community.

 ## About Me